Roald87/roald87.github.io/_posts/2022-04-01-pre-commit.markdown

 ---
 layout: post
-title: "Up your git game with pre-commits for TwinCAT"
+title: "Reduce formatting fights with pre-commits for TwinCAT"
-date: 2022-01-31
 category: twincat
 ---

 [Previously](https://cookncode.com/twincat/2021/06/07/tc-source-control-tips.html) I talked about how you can do version control of your TwinCAT code with git.
 In this post I want to go into a very neat feature of git which I didn't mention last time: pre-commits.
-Pre-commits can for example be used to ensure consistent  formatting before the code is committed.
-Unfortunately there aren't many tools for structured text files, but we can also use it for markdown, html or javascript files.
+Pre-commits can be used to perform linting and static code analyses before the code is committed.
+Unfortunately there is currently just one pre-commit specifically for structured text files.
+However, we can also use it for markdown, html or javascript files.
 Let's dive in!

 ## What are pre-commits?

 Pre-commits are part of a class of so called [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
 These hooks allow you to run a script at some point during a git command.
 Most hooks are of the pre- kind, which means it does something before a commit, merge or rebase.
-They can be very useful to ensure a consistent code formatting style or that the code complies with a static code analyzer.
+They can be very useful to for example, ensure a consistent code formatting style or that a file is a valid json or xml format.

 You can see some examples of git hooks if you have a project which uses git.
 Navigate to the `.git/hooks` folder and you should see a list of example hooks there.
 If you can't see the `.git` folder, make sure you have enabled "Hidden items" under the View tab in your Windows Explorer.